 When a workplace is psychologically safe, it means that employees are comfortable being vulnerable with each other and taking risks, without fear of punishment or embarrassment.

-And it’s not necessarily about being nice to each other.
+It’s not necessarily about being nice to each other.
 Dr. Amy Edmonson, professor at the Harvard Business School and a leading researcher on team performance and psychological safety, explains: “What [psychological safety is] about is candor; what it’s about is being direct, taking risks, being willing to say, ‘I screwed that up.’
 Being willing to ask for help when you’re in over your head.”

 Group norms can be positive or negative: they can foster defensiveness, secrecy, and a fear of making mistakes.
 Or—when thoughtfully discussed and agreed on by group members—they can build rapport and drive innovation.

-Establishing healthy and collaboratively-created group norms as a team is a necessity to cultivating psychological safety in the workplace.
+Establishing healthy and collaboratively created group norms as a team is a necessity to cultivating psychological safety in the workplace.

 The impact of psychologically safe workplace cultures on business performance